szw0070/ProjectProposal/README.md

     At the end of each "turn" (certain terminal decisions), the squirrel may or may not meet a predator (based on the predation risk stat) and may or may not escape the predator (based on the total of all life stats).
+When the stat 'time' exceeds 30 the game is won due to the player surviving through winter.

 ## Goals
 1. Add all possible actions to the dictionary along with how they